-From among a list that includes Nature Triomphante, Hiver Imperial, Animaux de Collection, Architecture and Jack de Boucheron, we picked these three core collections by Boucheron:
+From among a list that includes Nature Triomphante, Hiver Imperial, Animaux de Collection, Architecture, and Jack de Boucheron, we picked these three core collections by Boucheron:

 The celebrated Serpent Boheme line from 1968 is a dedication to the house’s iconic serpent, presented in a symbolic way rather than a figurative one.
-The designs are characterised by a dance of gold and precious stones with the order of beaded contours, pear-shaped motifs and coiled accents mimicking the serpent’s textured skin.
+The designs are characterized by a dance of gold and precious stones with the order of beaded contours, pear-shaped motifs, and coiled accents mimicking the serpent’s textured skin.
 Originally, only diamonds were used as gemstones, however as the years went by, the house added amethyst, citrine, onyx, white mother-of-pearl, lapis lazuli and for their Fall 2018, turquoise was introduced.

 The Quatre collection can be recognized by the use of four gold bands: yellow, white, rose and the brand’s own ‘chocolate’.
 Launched in 2004, each band is sculpted to be different in material and texture, thus offering a rather edgy and defiant look.
 The collection pays tribute to the architectural reverence of Paris with details like the ribbed ‘gadroon’ referring to the Grand Palais or the Eiffel Tower.

 Cup-like motifs achieved through artistic sculpting techniques define the Frou Frou collection.
 The motifs are carved using gold and given ribbed textures that look like subtle pleats.
-As for the stones, sparkling diamonds and colourful tourmalines are used in the collection.
+As for the stones, sparkling diamonds and colorful tourmalines are used in the collection.